-Clock-Hour Programs, and Nonstandard-Term-Based and Non-Term-Based Credit-Hour Programs, and Nonstandard Term-Based Credit-Hour Programs with Terms That Are Not Substantially Equal or Not At Least Nine Weeks of Instructional Time
+Clock-Hour Programs, and Nonstandard-Term-Based and Non-Term-Based Credit-Hour Programs, and NonstandardTerm-Based Programs with Terms That Are Not Substantially Equal or Are Not At Least Nine Weeks in Length

-For clock-hour programs, and nonstandard term-based and non-term-based credit-hour programs, and nonstandard term-based programs with terms that are not substantially equal or are not at least nine weeks of instructional time in length, the BBAY begins when the student enrolls and does not end until the student completes both the required number of weeks and the required number of clock or credit hours in the academic year.
+For clock-hour programs, and nonstandard term-based and-non-term-based credit-hour programs, and nonstandard term-based programs with terms that are not substantially equal or are not at least nine weeks of instructional time in length, the BBAY begins when the student enrolls and does not end until the student completes both the required number of weeks and the required number of clock or credit hours in the academic year.
 A student who does not attend on a full-time basis will take longer to complete the academic year than a full-time student.

-A student enrolled in one of these types of programs enters a new academic year for annual loan limit purposes only after the student successfully completes both the weeks and the clock or credit hours in the academic year. [§682.603(g)(2) and (3)]
+A student enrolled in one of these types of programs enters a new academic year for annual loan limit purposes only after the student successfully completes both the weeks and the clock or credit hours in the academic year.

+[§682.603(g)(2)]